Deferred Sales Order for Homes During Separation or Divorce in San Diego

 The courts will initially look at the financial factors surrounding the deferred sales of the home.
 They will want to know if the spouse requesting possession of the property is able to financially afford to maintain the property and make the necessary payments for the mortgage, taxes, or insurance.

-Before making this determination, the courts will request information surrounding the parent’s income, spousal and child support, or any additional funds that will aid in their ability to successfully complete these payments.
+Before making this determination, the courts will request information surrounding the parent’s income, child and spousal support, or any additional funds that will aid in their ability to successfully complete these payments.

 The courts want to avoid the possibility of the spouse either defaulting or making late payments that could result in foreclosures, lose adequate insurance, or any other issues that will cause the condition of the home to deteriorate, thereby affecting both parties’ equity.